UnravelSports/kloppy-user-guide/coordinate-system/coordinate-system.md

 SportVU | [SportVUCoordinateSystem](#origin-top-left--vertical-orientation-top-to-bottom) | Top Left     | Top to Bottom |?|?

 Apart from the above data providers, Kloppy also provides support to create your custom coordinate system using `CustomCoordinateSystem`.

+> **❗ Note:**
+> Some providers measure pitch dimensions and include them in the metadata, while others assume fixed dimensions.
+> This distinction is important for coordinate transformations, as some systems rely on predefined pitch sizes while others use actual measured values.
+> When pitch dimensions are not provided, default assumptions may be applied.
+Always check with the data provider you are working with

 ## 🔄 Converting Between Systems
 Kloppy provides built-in functions to seamlessly convert between coordinate systems.